jdriselvato/Hikaru-2-Sabaki-Theme/README.md

 Original theme is credited to Upsided, [found here](https://github.com/upsided/Upsided-Sabaki-Themes).

 # Difference:
-- Hikaru theme from Upsided-Sabaki-Themes but without the placement animation.
-- This theme uses the default Sabaki 2 placement animation.
+- Hikaru theme from Upsided-Sabaki-Themes but without the placement animation to use the default Sabaki 2 placement animation.

 # Default Animation